chogan72/NFL_Model/README.md

 #### Point Differential

 * After every week the win totals are adjusted
-* After a win, Margin of Victory * .016 is added to the win total
+* After a win, Margin of Victory - Spread * .016 is added to the win total
-* After a loss, Margin of Victory * .016 is subtracted from the win total
+* After a loss, Margin of Victory - Spread * .016 is subtracted from the win total

 ### Prediction Model